 COPD Action Plan

 View moreColds have many other names such as upper respiratory tract infection.
-Other names simply refer to that part of the body affected such as the eyes (conjunctivitis), nose (rhinitis), sinuses (sinusitis), throat (pharyngitis), voice box or larynx (laryngitis) and the air tubes (bronchitis).
+Other names simply refer to that part of the body affected such as the eyes (conjunctivitis), nose (rhinitis), sinuses (sinusitis), throat (pharyngitis), voice box or larynx (laryngitis) and the air tubes in the lungs (bronchitis).

 Certain respiratory viruses circulate within the community at certain times of the year.
 Rhinovirus is a particularly common virus causing the vast majority of colds.
 In children, it may cause croup, whereas in adults, it can cause a troublesome illness dominated by cough.
 Other viruses circulate in the community in spring and autumn.
 Whilst they usually cause mild common cold symptoms, they can progress to more severe illness and problems involving the lungs.